 For them, trust means doing what the other person tells you to do, and believe in their goodwill, even when you can’t explain why they do it.
 In short, you blindly follow instructions without questioning.

 Everybody has good intentions.
-There’s not a single immoral person who thinks what they’re doing is bad; otherwise, they wouldn’t do it!
-The world doesn’t care about intentions, only results.
+There’s not a single immoral person who thinks what they’re doing is bad; otherwise, they wouldn’t do it! (more on this in our Fraud Triangle article) The world doesn’t care about intentions, only results.
 Results show more than words.

 The problem is, scammers’ actions and promises are contradictory.
 They make you do things you’d never do.
 Don’t make it an exception.